markshperkin/markshperkin/README.md

 <h3>AI Underwater Swimmer Pose Estimation <a href="https://cse.sc.edu/class/584" target="_blank">(Neural Networks and Their Applications</a> and <a href="https://cse.sc.edu/class/585" target="_blank">Machine Learning Systems classes)</a></h3>
 <p align="left">
   Developed in collaboration with the <a href="https://gamecocksonline.com/sports/swimming/" target="_blank">University of South Carolina's Division I SEC swim team</a>, this project focuses on underwater swimmer pose estimation to analyze and improve athlete performance.
 Using a custom pose estimation architecture, the model captures the anatomical pose of swimmers by detecting keypoints during their strokes.

+  Please click [here](https://github.com/user-attachments/files/18137701/ProjectReport.1.pdf) to see the final project report.

   The project involved collecting and labeling underwater swimming data and training a pose estimation model using the HRNet architecture.
 I updated the data pipeline to work with up-to-date libraries, as the <a href="https://github.com/leoxiaobin/deep-high-resolution-net.pytorch?tab=readme-ov-file" target="_blank">publicly available code</a> was outdated and incompatible, ensuring smooth data processing and model training.